Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Electrolysis.md

 **Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8

 **Mitigation**: Ensure the tower is stable (i.e. on level ground).
+Affix to a stable support structure in the venue using bungee cord.
 Do not allow children to climb/push the tower.

 In the event if an injury, call a first aider.